-Before the Freeze Sector Lockdown State command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a Logical 1.
-In addition, the Sector Lockdown Enabled (SLE) bit in the Status Register must have also been previously set to the Logical 1 state.
-To issue the Freeze Sector Lockdown State command, the \overline{CS} pin must first be asserted and then the opcode 34h must be clocked into the device, followed by three command-specific address bytes of 55A440h.
+Before the Freeze Sector Lockdown State command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a logical "1".
+In addition, the Sector Lockdown Enabled (SLE) bit in the Status Register must have also been previously set to the logical "1" state.
+To issue the Freeze Sector Lockdown State command, the \overline{CS} pin must first be asserted and the opcode of 34h must be clocked into the device followed by three command specific address bytes of 55AA40h.
 After the three address bytes have been clocked in, a confirmation byte of D0h must be clocked in immediately following the three address bytes.
 Any additional data clocked into the device will be ignored.
 When the \overline{CS} pin is deasserted, the current sector lockdown state will be permanently frozen within a time of t{LOCK} .
-In addition, the WEL bit in the Status Register will be reset back to the Logical 0 state, and the SLE bit will be permanently reset to a Logical 0 to indicate that the Sector Lockdown command is permanently disabled.
+In addition, the WEL bit in the Status Register will be reset back to the logical "0" state and the SLE bit will be permanently reset to a logical "0" to indicate that the Sector Lockdown command is permanently disabled.

-The three complete and correct address bytes and the confirmation byte must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation.
-When the device aborts the Freeze Sector Lockdown State operation, the WEL bit in the Status Register will be reset to a Logical 0; however, the state of the SLE bit will be unchanged.
+The complete and correct three address bytes and the confirmation byte must be clocked into the device before the \overline{CS} pin is deasserted and the \overline{CS} pin must be deasserted on a byte boundary (multiples of eight bits); otherwise, the device will abort the operation.
+When the device aborts the Freeze Sector Lockdown State operation, the WEL bit in the Status Register will be reset to a logical "0"; however, the state of the SLE bit will be unchanged.